chrisjsewell/jsonextended/README.md

 ejson.dict_to_html(jdict1,depth=3)
 ```

-To see the rendered JSON Output, seen in the Jupyter Notebook : https://chrisjsewell.github.io/
+To view the rendered JSON Output, seen in the Jupyter Notebook : https://chrisjsewell.github.io/

 ### Nested Dict Manipulation